Life Science and Business Studies (MSc)

 Additional documents for this programme:

-In this letter you are asked to explain in writing that you possess the same level of knowledge, understanding and skills as applicants who are holding a Bachelor’s degree in Life Science and Technology (LST) or in a Life Science and Technology-related programme from a research university in the Netherlands.
+Within your application, you need to explain your background in the placement letter.
+Here, you are asked to explain in writing that you possess the same level of knowledge, understanding and skills as applicants who are holding a Bachelor’s degree in Life Science and Technology (LST) or in a Life Science and Technology-related programme from a research university in the Netherlands.

 Please note that if you would like to apply for a scholarship with this programme, you may need to upload additional documents with your application.
 Please inform yourself here.